 From Cannich, Inverness is about 50 minutes away.
 We headed to Whin Park and Ness Islands for some fun at the park and a picnic.
 From Whin Park we walked via Ness Islands to Inverness.
 If I didn’t have such a grumpy toddler I would have explored Inverness a bit more.
 Unfortunately, he was so tired from walking and playing at the park that he just wanted to go back to the car and sleep.

 Glen Affric is known for being the most beautiful glen in Scotland.
 At first, I wondered how it got the title as I didn’t think it was anything spectacular.
 However, from Cannich if you drive into Glen Affric you are met with some breathtaking views.

 We spent most of our day walking parts of several trails in Glen Affric taking pictures and videos.

 For my dedicated post of the walks we did, then check out the Glen Affric Walks post.

 Boat Ride on Loch Ness

 Our last day in Glen Affric we decided to head up towards Inverness for a Jacobite Cruise on Loch Ness.
 We just missed a cruise from the Clansman Harbour so decided to head up to Dochgarroch to book tickets for the next cruise from there.
-The cruise we booked wasn’t until after lunch so we headed up towards Inverness and had a picnic before heading back for our cruise.
+The cruise I booked wasn’t until after lunch so we headed up towards Inverness and had a picnic before heading back for our cruise.

 The cruise was really interesting and the boat was really nice.
 We didn’t manage to get a table which meant we were sitting next to the top of the stairs to the toilets.
-With two kids this wasn’t ideal but we still had a great time and loved learning about the history of Loch Ness.
+With two kids this wasn’t ideal but we all still had a great time and loved learning about the history of Loch Ness.
 We didn’t get to see Nessie but then maybe we will next time!

 Disclaimer: We paid for our holiday for ourselves including all attractions and excursions.